Arrachera

 The term “arrachera” refers to skirt steak, a long strip of incredibly flavorful meat taken from the belly of the cow right below the ribs.
 It’s typically seasoned with a citrus marinade before being seared over high heat and sliced thin.
 Each bite is crisp, lightly charred on the surface, and succulent in the middle.

 • It’s flavor-packed and affordable.
-True to tradition, this recipe calls for budget-friendly skirt steak that’s soaked in a simple, yet vibrant Mexican-inspired marinade (like our barbacoa).
+True to tradition, this recipe calls for budget-friendly skirt steak that’s soaked in a simple, yet vibrant Mexican-inspired marinade (like beef barbacoa).

 • Quick and easy.
 This recipe is as simple as seasoning and marinating the meat, then searing it in a hot pan.
 Similar to carne picada, the marinade needs time to soak into the meat, but searing takes less than 10 minutes!

 • Elevated taco night.
-Just like carne asada, arrachera is designed to be sliced into thin strips, then topped with your favorite taco toppings.
+Just like carne asada or al pastor, arrachera is designed to be sliced into thin strips, and then topped with your favorite taco toppings.

 carne arrachera.